LenkaSeg/lenkaseg.github.io/_posts/2019-04-10-issue_repo_from.md

 That is all and the pull requests are now opened on the parent repo, and the parent repo is checked to have the pull requests allowed.

+### Update:

+> > I think this would work but it only supports opening a PR against a parent repo, not against, for example another fork.
+> > So I wonder if we shouldn't just have a new argument: repo_from.
+> > You would then open the PR on the API of the project you want to open the PR to (so that'd be project_to) and specify in your request from which project the changes should be pulled.

+                                                               Pingou

+I added the repo_from just behind the branch_from and branch_to in pagure/api/fork.py.
+To see what it actually does I need to add this option to cranc and libpagure.

+Note to self: I needed to confirm that I'm using the local version of libpagure, so I can modify it.
+For this would be really handy to finally learn this two commands:

+`rpm -qa` for the rpm installed packages and
+`pip3.6 list` for the pip installed packages

+There is a symlink to the local libpagure, so that's fine.